-I’ve been working on some new batch features for the kraken-powershell module, which I would like to demonstrate within this blog post.
-In addition you will also find some helpful automation scripts at the end.
+I’ve been working on some new batch features for the Kraken-PowerShell module, which I would like to demonstrate within this blog post.
+Also, you will find some helpful automation scripts at the end.

-Therefore, the kraken-powershell module has a couple of unique feature which aren’t available when using the REST API directly.
-Now, instead of talking, Let’s take a look at the one of the features called Keeppath.
+Therefore, the Kraken-PowerShell module has a couple of unique features that aren’t available when using the REST API directly.
+Now, instead of talking, Let’s take a look at the one of the functions called Keeppath.

 Note: You can find more information about kraken-powershell on the GitHub project page.